hasanozz/hospital-management-system/README.md

 # 🏥 Hospital Management System

-This repository contains a **Hospital Management System** developed as an academic project using **Oracle SQL/PLSQL** and **Python (Tkinter)** for the graphical user interface.
+This repository contains a Hospital Management System developed as an academic project using Oracle SQL/PLSQL and Python (Tkinter) for the graphical user interface.

-It provides functionalities to manage patient admissions, doctor records, payments, medical records, and departmental data in a structured database environment.
+It allows users to efficiently manage patient admissions, doctor records, payments, medical records, and departmental data in a structured and user-friendly database environment.

 ---